alextaschuk/Literary-Quote-Clock/README.md

 <img src="startup.bmp" alt="drawing" width="400"/>
 </p>

 After 30 seconds, the `get_image()` function is called to display a quote for the current time.
-Then, the clock's quote buffer is initalized.
+Then, the clock's quote buffer is initialized.

 - Note: Because it may take a second or two for the program to read, process, and display an image, a list is used as a buffer to store three `Image` objects.
 The buffer contains images for the next minute's quote, the quote two minutes ahead of the current quote, and the quote three minutes ahead of the current quote.

 Example: The clock is started at 12:51:15.
 The startup image has been displayed for 30 seconds, so the quote for 12:51 is displayed at 12:51:45, and the number of seconds until 12:52 is calculated; the program sleeps for this amount of time minus 1 second (it takes ~1 second for the screen to update, so 14 seconds).
-Then the buffer, `clock.quote_buffer` is initalized with `Image` objects for 12:52, 12:53, and 12:54.
+Then the buffer, `clock.quote_buffer` is initialized with `Image` objects for 12:52, 12:53, and 12:54.

 ### The Display & Update Stage